 By making people personally aware of the negative effects alcohol can have, and by providing real solutions to remedy or avouid these effects, we can begin to actively educate society on what to drink and how to drink responsibly, and limit the impact of alcohol consumption on our ability to fully participate in our life roles.
 Through personalised education, including the proper labelling of alcoholic products (i.e., highlighting the individual effects of products relative to body size and gender), and the development of drink tracking applications (e.g., drink smart app), consumers can be more accurately informed about issues such as the time it takes for alcohol consumed to clear out of the body (e.g., a 65kg woman who drinks 2 standard glasses of wine between 7- 7.30pm, can expect to be sober by approximately 1am).
 Such innovations may support consumers to make better choices in maintaining safe drinking levels, and to maximise next day productivity.
 The use of drink tracking apps may encourage consumers to pace their drinking behaviour, or to choose lighter alcoholic options.
 These innovations endorse a prevention is better than cure philosophy.

 In addition to these life- logging technologies, scientifically developed and clinically proven medicines which can support the body to process alcohol more efficiently, also have a place in this preventative approach.
 The market is saturated with hangover remedies that are used when symptoms are in full swing, and a day off work after a big night is needed to recover.
 Most of these so-called remedies also contain rare herbs from exotic places that have no scientific backing.
-Products that are scientifically developed to help the liver metabolise alcohol more efficiently at the time of drinking, would be better placed to reduce the effects of hangover and maximise next day productivity.

 You don’t have to drink to excess to feel off your A-game the next day.
 Even a couple of quite glasses tonight can leave you feeling tired and sluggish tomorrow morning.
 If you want to indulge a little, make sure that you are at your best the next day- no-one wants to be treated by a tired doctor or driven by a taxi driver who is suffering the effects of the night before.
 Let’s look after ourselves and each other – drink smart and stay covered.